Hallelujah78/crossword-app/MentalModel.md

 - Solve - rendered on `/solver` and renders `Solve.tsx` which renders `SolveGrid.tsx`

 ## State
 - the answers used to generate the words for our crossword live in `state/answers2.ts` as a number of named arrays that consist of Answer type objects.
 The name of the array reflects the length of the words it contains.
 The `five` Answer array consts of words that are 5 letters long.
 I believe I split the 60,000 words into separate arrays to make finding words of a particular length more efficient.
-When populating the grid with answers, words are picked randomly using a regular expression based on their length.
+When populating the grid with solutions, words are picked randomly using a regular expression based on their length.

 The Answer type:
 ```js